craigsapp/humlib/doc/class/index.md

 </summary>

-The minHumdrum library consists of several classes that abstract various functionalities for the parser.
-Briefly, the HumdrumToken class manages individual cells of data, with the HumdrumLine managing simultaneously occurring tokens, and the HumdrumFile manages the sequence of lines in a Humdrum score.
-A HumdrumFile class is used to represent a single continuous movement in a musical score.
+The minHumdrum library consists of several classes that abstract various functionalities for a Humdrum data parser.
+Briefly, the HumdrumToken class manages individual cells of data, with the HumdrumLine class managing simultaneously occurring tokens, and the HumdrumFile class manages the sequence of lines in a single-movement Humdrum score.
 A class for managing multiple movements will be added to the code set in the future.
 The figure on the right shows the relationship between the classes, and a short description of each class is given below:

-Here are the classes defined in the minHumdrum library:
+Here are the main classes defined in the minHumdrum library:

 <img width="35%" style="display:float; float:right;" src="/images/class-organization.svg">
 {% include class/classsummary.html %}

-The following figure shows some sample Humdrum file for a musical score with overlays illustrating how the class structure of a HumdrumFile interacts with the data.
+The following figure shows some sample Humdrum data content for a musical score with overlays illustrating how the class structure of a HumdrumFile interacts with the data.
 The blue box represents a HumdrumFile.
 The file primarily consists of an array of HumdrumLines,